kuops/kubernetes-ansible/README.md

 ### Ansible

-generator ca cert and bootstrap token, you can run:
+Generator ca cert and bootstrap token, you can run:

 ```bash
 # generator cert at base directory in .cert
 make cert
 ```

-add your inventory on inventories directory, like `example` inventory:
+Add your inventory on inventories directory, like `example` inventory:

 ```bash
 inventories/example